 Three-Way Catalysts (TWC)

-Three-Way Catalysts (TWC) are the main technology used to control emissions from petrol engines.
-The catalyst uses a ceramic or metallic substrate with an active coating incorporating alumina, ceria and other oxides and combinations of the precious metals - platinum, palladium and rhodium.
-Three-way catalysts operate in a closed-loop system including a lambda or oxygen sensor to regulate the air:fuel ratio on petrol engines.
-The catalyst can then simultaneously oxidise CO and HC to CO2 and water while reducing NOx to nitrogen.
+Three-Way Catalysts (TWC) are the main technology used to control emissions from positive ignition engines, for example: gasoline, natural gas and Liquified Petroleum Gas (LPG)) engines.
+The catalyst uses a ceramic or metallic substrate with an active coating incorporating alumina, ceria and other oxides and combinations of the precious metals – platinum, palladium and rhodium.
+Three-way catalysts operate in a closed-loop system including a lambda or oxygen sensor to regulate the air-to-fuel ratio on gasoline engines.
+The catalyst can then simultaneously oxidise carbon monoxide and hydrocarbons to carbon dioxide and water, while reducing NOx to nitrogen.

-Fast light-off catalysts allow the catalytic converter to work sooner by decreasing the exhaust temperature required for operation.
-Untreated exhaust emitted at the start of the legislated emissions test and on short journeys in the real world is curtailed.
-Changes to the thermal capacity of substrates and type and composition of the active precious metal catalyst have together resulted in big improvements.
+The catalyst light-off is the minimum temperature necessary to initiate the catalytic reaction, Fast light-off catalysts allow the catalytic converter to work sooner by decreasing the exhaust temperature required for operation.
+Untreated exhaust emitted at the start of the legislated emissions test and on short journeys in the real world is then curtailed.
+Changes to position of the catalyst closer to the engine, the thermal capacity of substrates and type and composition of the active precious metal catalyst have together resulted in big improvements of total tailpipe emissions.

 More thermally durable catalysts with increased stability at high temperature allow the catalytic converter to be mounted closer to the engine and increase the life of the catalyst, particularly during demanding driving conditions.
 Precious metal catalysts with stabilised crystallites and washcoat materials that maintain high surface area at temperatures around 1000°C are needed.
-Improved oxygen storage components stabilise the surface area of the washcoat, maximise the air:fuel ‘window’ for three-way operation and indicate the ‘health’ of the catalyst for On-Board Diagnostics (OBD) systems.
+Improved oxygen storage components stabilise the surface area of the washcoat, maximise the air-to-fuel ‘window’ for three-way operation and help the oxygen sensors to indicate the ‘health’ of the catalyst for On-Board Diagnostics (OBD) systems.

 Diesel engines and lean-burn direct injection gasoline engines offer the benefit of lower carbon dioxide emissions and reduced fuel consumption.
-The conventional three-way catalyst technology used on petrol engines needs a ‘richer’ environment with less oxygen in the exhaust than is available on these engines to be able to reduce NOx, so new approaches are required.
-Selective Catalytic Reduction, Lean De-NOx catalysts, and NOx adsorbers are technologies that can be used in these lean applications.
+The conventional three-way catalyst technology used on gasoline engines needs a ‘richer’ environment with less oxygen in the exhaust than is available on these engines to be able to reduce NOx, so new approaches are required.

 Optimised systems